 Southwestern values the uniqueness of each applicant.
 Therefore, a statement may be submitted that includes specific issues related to the diverse background and personal experiences not mentioned in the required personal statement.
 Please refer to Attachments in the LSAC application system.
 Inclusion of this statement is referenced in the Diversity section of the electronic application.

 While an interview is only required for candidates to the SCALE and concurrent-degree programs, some applicants to the Day, Evening or PLEAS programs may be selected to participate in interviews with faculty members, alumni or admissions officers.
 If contacted for the interview, it is important to respond promptly.
 Failure to respond within a timely manner could adversely affect the application review process.
 Those applicants who wish to further enhance their admissions files with additional information not originally submitted with the application are advised to do so in writing.

-Applications are reviewed as they are completed.
-Students are therefore strongly advised to apply as early as possible and are encouraged to submit all application materials no later than April 1.
-Files submitted at later dates will be considered on a case by case basis.
+Applications for the J.D.
+Program are reviewed as they are completed.
+Students are therefore strongly advised to apply as early as possible.
+Files submitted after the application deadline will be considered on an individual basis.
 Applicants should be aware, however, that waiting lists are often established as early as March, and eligibility for certain forms of financial aid most preferred by students (e.g., scholarship programs) may be reduced substantially after April 1.

 Note: Applicants to the concurrent-degree programs should see details below regarding the priority deadline.

 Additional Requirements for SCALE Applicants